arslanemre/hello-world/README.md

 from the beginning

 Hello guys!
 Emre is here.
-I would like start to learn github that how to use it.
+I would like start to learn github.